Frequently Asked Questions

 At this time we have suspended making certified gluten free cakes.
-However, we do bake with gluten free ingredients upon request We make vegan cakes in smaller sizes only.
+However, we do bake with gluten free ingredients upon request.

 I'm having a small wedding.
 Is there a way to still have a centerpiece-quality cake without a lot of leftovers?

 The easiest and most cost-effective way to add height and presence to your cake is to display it on an elegant cake plateau; we have several styles and sizes available for a nominal fee.
 You may also want to consider adding a non-cake "dummy" tier --decorated as if it were cake-- or separating the tiers in one of a variety of ways.
 Your designer will be happy to discuss options with you at your consultation.